jackhumbert/fardriver-controllers/MANUAL.md

 ### 4.1.1 Stop the reflux

 Brake current for e-brake.
-Default 2A, change to 5A-20A as needed when you need e-brake strength, for the large capacity battery of 4-wheeler, its back- charging current is allowed to be bigger, it can be set to 20A-60A.
+Default 2A, change to 5A-20A as needed when you need e-brake strength, for the large capacity battery of 4-wheeler, its back-charging current is allowed to be bigger, it can be set to 20A-60A.

 ### 4.1.2 Maximum return flow:

 Peak braking current of e-brake: default 4A, when you need strong braking, you can set it to 10A-40A, for 4-wheeler, you can consider 40A-80A.

-### 4.1.3 Back to the throttle brake point
+### 4.1.3 Throttle return brake point

-Default 0.
-The faster you go back on the throttle, the lighter the braking effort.
-Slower the speed, lighter the brake force.
-1:
+Default is 0, the faster the throttle return speed, the smaller the braking force.
+Slow speed, light braking force.

-The brake force is maximum when you return to the throttle.
+* 1: The braking force is the greatest when the throttle is returned.

-Above this RPM, the rotary handle is halfway back to a constant speed with no acceleration or deceleration.
-For example, 4000 means 0- The higher the 4000 rpm speed, the closer it is to the half throttle value.
-Above 4000 rpm, the middle throttle value is a constant speed, not accelerating or decelerating.
-Turn the handle above the center value to accelerate, below the center value, decelerate, turn the handle back more, the more powerful brakes.
+Above this speed, turning the handlebar back halfway is a constant speed without acceleration or deceleration.
+For example, 4000 means that the higher the speed from 0 to 4000, the closer it is to half the throttle value.
+The middle throttle value above 4000 is a constant speed without acceleration or deceleration.
+When the handlebar is higher than the middle value, it accelerates, and when it is lower than the middle value, it decelerates.
+The more you turn the handlebar back, the stronger the brakes.

 ## 4.2 Negative current coefficient

 The scale factor that controls the reverse charge current is controlled at 500rpm, 1000rpm,...,9000rpm.
 The maximum value of the coefficient is 0 and the minimum value is -100.
 The closer to -100, the more negative the current.

 For ordinary two-wheeled vehicles, for the controller about 400A, negative current factor -10%~-30% is enough.
 Other controllers should be adjusted according to the situation.
 For the sake of driving safety, you can start from -10% to debug, if you think it is not enough, then change it to -15%, -20%, don't set it to -50%~-100% all of a sudden, as this kind of operation is easy to bring the danger of braking sharply.

 Older versions of the controller do not come with a negative current factor.

 # 5 Functionality